3 Statistial analysis

 library(pheatmap)

-These information can be further combined with the other functions in stana, like plotting factor abundances along with the tree inferred from consensus sequence alignment, linking allele frequency information and gene copy number data.
+These information can be further combined with the other functions in stana, like plotting factor profiles along with the tree inferred from consensus sequence alignment, linking allele frequency information and gene copy number data.

 ab <- plotAbundanceWithinSpecies(stana, "100003", tss=TRUE, return_data=TRUE)